-- You will address a key issue facing communities, industry and government: how best to develop tourism potential without endangering the surrounding infrastructure and environment.
+- You will address a key issue facing communities, industry and government, and learn how best to develop tourism potential without endangering the surrounding infrastructure and environment.

-- You will develop theoretical knowledge of models and concepts within service management and sustainable tourism, including skills applicable to real world scenarios.
+- The programme seeks to develop your theoretical knowledge of models and concepts within service management and sustainable tourism, including skills applicable to real world scenarios.

 - Through industry engagement, you will be able to embed learning and development within the dynamic context of tourism related research, practice and policymaking.

-- The programme is jointly delivered by the triple-accredited Adam Smith Business School and the School of Interdisciplinary Studies, based at our Dumfries Campus.
-You will be introduced to a range of theories, concepts and methodological approaches across disciplines.
+- The programme will introduce you to a range of theories, concepts and methodological approaches across disciplines.

 - Through a critical and reflective approach, you will be able to identify potential opportunities in tourism and manage operations to provide sustainable futures.

 You will take eight core courses and one optional course, followed by a piece of independent work, either in the form of a dissertation or a project.
 Your learning experience will be enhanced through a variety of extra-curricular activities, including seminar programmes, study visits and project orientated internships.